danieltjewett/gms-tasks/tasks/export-gm-sprites-as-strips/readme.md

 ## Running

-Run `npm run export-gm-sprites-as-strips` to take all sprites and export them as strip images.
+Run `npm run export-gm-sprites-as-strips` to take all sprites and export them as strip images. *Note* - we probaby don't want to commit our `exportDirectory` to version control, assuming we are running this command in our game's project directory.

 ## Contributing